On this page:

-The HECS-HELP discount works by increasing the value of a person’s up-front payment which means that they will actually be required to pay less (if they pay their whole amount up-front) or to take out a lower amount (if they make a partial up-front payment and take out a loan for the rest).Return to top
+The HECS‑HELP discount works by increasing the value of a person’s upfront payment.
+This means that they will actually pay less for their studies if they pay their whole or partial student contribution amount upfront.
+Please refer to the examples below for more information.

 - be studying in a Commonwealth supported place;